Rodolfo-Terriquez/autoflow/README.md

 *   **Semantic Search:** Uses AI embeddings to find notes based on conceptual meaning, not just keywords.
 *   **AI-Powered Content Transformation:** Leverage large language models to summarize, analyze, or reformat your notes.
 *   **External Prompts:** Reference a prompt from another Markdown file, keeping your flow definitions clean and reusable.
+*   **Daily Autorun:** Schedule flows to run automatically once a day when you open your vault.
 *   **Dynamic File Naming:** Automatically include the current date in output filenames.
 *   **Manual Index Control:** A command to manually rebuild the AI search index for any folder.